RareSkills/blog/solidity-easy-to-learn-hard-to-master/solidity-easy-to-learn-hard-to-master.md

 Blockchain is full of unknown unknowns despite using a programming language that is ‚Äúeasy‚Äù to learn.
 This is why hacks are so common.

 Solidity can be grasped in a weekend.
-Here is our free tutorial to [learn solidity](https://www.rareskills.io/learn-solidity) quickly if you already know another programming language.
+Here is our free tutorial to [Learn Solidity](https://www.rareskills.io/learn-solidity) quickly if you already know another programming language.

 But mastering the ecosystem does not happen in a matter of days.

 Do you want to master the ecosystem?
-Apply now to our fully remote [solidity bootcamp](https://www.rareskills.io/solidity-bootcamp).
+Apply now to our fully remote [Solidity Bootcamp](https://www.rareskills.io/solidity-bootcamp).

 *Originally published Nov 8, 2022*